Maximum Group Size: 10

 Day 21 Delhi

-After a relaxing morning, we take an afternoon flight over the Himalayas to Delhi for our final night.
+After a free morning, we take an afternoon flight over the Himalayas to Delhi for our final night.
 After checking into our hotel we head out for a final night dinner to celebrate our remarkable journey across the Indian Himalayas.

 Day 22 Departure Day